 Everyone at the wedding reception lines up.
+The groom goes for that garter and find it on his new wife's leg!
 The garter is tossed.
 And, lucky you.
 You caught the wedding garter!
 But, now what?

 Catching the wedding garter after the garter tossed at a wedding reception can be a confusing situation.
 Should I keep it?
 Wear it?
 Put it on my head and dance around?

 Traditionally, the person who catches the wedding garter at the reception is supposed to be the next person to be married.
 It is typically all of the single men that get together to catch the garter and then whoever catches it is supposed to pass it onto their future bride.
 (Read my post about wedding garter history here.)

 Although, in this day and age, I think we can all agree that this part of the wedding garter tradition has seen better times.
 Most men aren't naive enough to think that if they catch the garter they will the next in line to the alter.
 And, most brides want their own stylish wedding garter, unless, of course the caught garter was once a family member's garter.
 Nor do I think that only the single men should be the ones available to catch the garter (or the bouquet).
 Read my rant here.

 This still leaves the question: what should you do with the caught garter?
 Well, what do you do with the garter depends on who you are and what you personally want to do with it.
 Here are a list of possible options…

 Many brides want to keep their wedding garter after their wedding.
 It is a small little wedding keepsake.
 The nice thing to do if you catch the garter is ask the bride if she wants it back.
 If the bride is busy, give the garter to one of her bridesmaids or the maid of honor to pass it on.
 (She might not because she planned on loosing it as a tossing garter.)
 Do this after you take lots of funny and super proud pictures with the bridal garter, of course!